 “I’ve seen lifters and athletes make significant mistakes in their training, and I’ve watched them succeed regardless.
 They would’ve done even better had they made wiser choices, but work ethic is what matters most.” – Charles Staley

-I agree that the total running distance is not a decisive factor, and the best way of conditioning building is through the specific training – game related soccer exercises (“killing a few birds with one stone” – technique/tactic, specific agility/quick decision making…).
+I agree that the total running distance is not a decisive factor, and the best way of conditioning building is through the specific training – game related soccer exercises (“killing a few birds with one stone” – technique/tactic, specific agility/quick decision making, (non-)verbal communication…).
 Total running distance means nothing if it’s “without brain running”.
 Who wants useless player who can be “everywhere” on the field?
 I think that’s exactly the problem with isolated work (used mostly by Americans).
-They have a lot of players who didn’t learn to think clearly on field because their conditioning work was isolated (they can run a lot but lack of technical/tactical skills).
+They have a lot of players who didn’t learn to think clearly on the field because their conditioning work was isolated (they can run a lot but lack of technical/tactical skills, and that could make them tired faster).
 They aren’t properly prepared for SOCCER!
 They are strong but don’t have “specific soccer conditioning” and other important abilities correlated within.

 Many soccer players don’t like isolated gym strength training (separated from the field) but need to realize that it’s necessary if they want to become better (that culture coaches need to make when they are young players).
 Isolated development of many abilities works only with kids in periods when they naturally develop some motor skills/abilities (agility/fast feet/coordination ladders for example – but it’s ok for extended “specific” warming up for adults).
 Many of isolated work, except strength training and strength derivatives (plyo, power), have no big REAL transfer on sports field, even in combination with ball in same exercise – predictable exercise where the tasks are previously known (it’s always almost useless when the tasks are known and predictable – especially for pro athletes).
 Here, I am talking about coordination, agility, speed, conditioning (I mean, of course that you can be faster when it comes to speed/agility work but after the decision has been made – more on this later).
 Everything should be done within highly specific soccer drills and the big role here plays soccer coach – physical preparation coaches should only give instructions about sets/reps/brakes/speed/time, help in organization and try to figure out who is tired, who moves bad – has bad movement patterns… Soccer coaches need to think about which exercise to give (according to teams needs/tactics).